JaeYoonKim72/rQTL_pipe/README.md

 rQTL pipeline was based on R/qtl libaray developed by Borman, and constructed by Jae-Yoon Kim.

-This analysis piplinee uses a VCF file as input file and performs a single QTL analysis.
+This analysis pipeline uses a VCF file as input file and performs a single QTL analysis through HK, EM, and IMP methods.

+Source code was written in Python and R languages and supported on windows and linux platforms.

 # 2. Flow-chart of rQTL pipe